You get a big long email from someone and think, “Ooof. I’ll come back to that later.” (Then you never do.)

 There’s a huge benefit to having a great conversation, but sometimes you need to be extremely succinct.
 So how do you reconcile this?
 Here’s my advice:

-With real-time communication, like text chat or phone, just start by asking if they have time.
+With real-time communication, like text or phone, just start by asking if they have time.
 If they do, then take the time to get personal, be a friend, and have a good conversation.
 But if they don’t, then just use the short version.

-With non-real-time communication, like email, just assume you’ve only got ten seconds.
-Edit your emails down to just a few sentences.
+With non-real-time communication, like email, assume you’ve only got ten seconds.
+Edit your emails down to a few sentences.
 But always give a link to more information, so they can check it out if they have time.
 And include your other contact information, in case they prefer a longer conversation about it.
 (This is what email signatures are for.)
-Then, if they reply and ask, you can give the extra information you edited out before.
+Then, if they reply and ask, you can give the extra information you left out before.

 Some hate texting.
 Some hate calls.
 Some hate video.
 Some hate it all.
 Just keep track of their preference for future use.

-This all may sound obvious, but it’s a bigger problem than people realize.
+This may sound obvious, but it’s a bigger problem than people realize.
 Considerate communication is surprisingly rare.